 I don’t know, but it’s entirely possible they were shunned by their families.
 In moments somewhat similar to these, where I was so sure of something, when I get resistance from others I can start to wonder: “Did I hear it right?
 Did I make the right choice?”

-So many things are left unanswered, I wonder if they ever doubted their choices — they were human, after all.
+So many things are left unanswered.
+I wonder if Mary and Joseph ever doubted their choices.
+They were human, after all.
 I wonder if they ever said, “This won’t work out!”
 Those months before Jesus’s birth had to have been so full of massive ups and downs.

-When the time came for Mary to give birth, they were traveling to Bethlehem.
+When the time came for Mary to give birth, they travelled to Bethlehem.

 Really think about that.

 They were foreigners and alone.
-They had no friends or family near, and Joseph’s betrothed wife is in labor with a child that is not his.
+They had no friends or family near, and Joseph’s betrothed wife was in labor with a child that is not his.
 He can’t find a place for her to rest or give birth.
-He felt completely helpless.
+He probably felt completely helpless.

-Not only could Joseph not fix Mary’s pain, but he couldn’t even find a private place for her to have her baby.
-A true need and an urgent one.
+Not only could Joseph not fix Mary’s pain, but he couldn’t even find a private place for her to have her baby- a very true and urgent need.

 And Mary.
 Desperate, vulnerable, alone, scared, in pain.
 In labor, a very intimate thing, in front of a man she hardly knows.
 A man she may not have even grown to love yet.